-The goodwill, which is allocated to the legal entity, of EUR 3,096k comprises the value of expected synergies arising from the acquisition and advantages from the already established equipment and know-how of all staffs, which is not separately recognized.
-This acquisition will allow offer more different fitness services than one which has been provided by fitness clubs of Fitness First not only in Hamburg city, but also nationwide.
+The goodwill allocated to the legal entity of EUR 3,096k reflects the value of expected synergies arising from the acquisition and advantages from the installed equipment and know-how of all staff members, which is not separately recognized.
+This acquisition will allow the Group to offer a greater variety of fitness services than those provided to date by the fitness clubs of Fitness First not only in central Hamburg, but also nationwide.

-For the period 1 July to 31 October 2019, the revenue of the acquired Elbgym amounts to EUR 859k.
-It made a loss of EUR 234k.
+For the period from 1 July to 31 December 2019, the revenue of the acquired Elbgym amounted to EUR 1,188k, with a loss of EUR 634k.

-Acquisition of Shares in Fitness First Germany GmbH, Elbgym GmbH and Barry's Bootcamp GmbH
+Acquisition of shares in Fitness First Germany GmbH, Elbgym GmbH and Barry's Bootcamp GmbH

-On 30 June 2019, the company acquired 100% of shares of the following three subsidiaries from Fitness First Germany Holding GmbH, of which Fitness First Luxembourg S.C.A. owns 100%:
+On 30 June 2019, the Company acquired 100% of the shares in the following three subsidiaries from Fitness First Germany Holdings GmbH, a wholly owned subsidiary of Fitness First Luxembourg S.C.A.:

-- Fitness First Germany GmbH in Frankfurt am Main,
+- Fitness First Germany GmbH in Frankfurt am Main

-- Elbgym GmbH in Hamburg, and
+- Elbgym GmbH in Hamburg

 - Barry's Bootcamp GmbH in Frankfurt am Main

 These three subsidiaries are engaged in providing fitness and health services in Germany.
-The Company acquired these three subsidiaries because it could significantly increase the market share in German fitness branch by utilizing the already established branding and concept, so that the Company fulfills diverse needs of different target groups in Germany.
+The Company acquired these three subsidiaries in order to significantly increase its market share in the German fitness market by making use of the established branding and concept, allowing the Company to meet the diverse needs of different target groups in Germany.

-Since Fitness First Luxembourg S.C.A. has been titled as the ultimate parent company of FFG and FFGH, this transaction is defined as a business combination under common control.
-For business combinations under common control and has been accounted for using the pooling of interest method.
+Since Fitness First Luxembourg S.C.A. is the ultimate parent company of FFG and FFGH, this transaction is defined as a business combination under common control and has been accounted for using the pooling of interests method.

-This restructuring is purely internal below ultimate parent, with no external parties being involved and the transaction is not conducted at fair value.
-Consequently, the company has not applied the acquisition method in the consolidated financial statements.
-The company as the entity obtaining control of the businesses of the three entities:
+This restructuring is purely internal below the ultimate parent, with no external parties being involved, and the transaction was not conducted at fair value.
+Consequently, the Company did not apply the acquisition method in the consolidated financial statements.
+The Company, as the entity obtaining control of the businesses of the three entities:

-- recognized the assets and liabilities of the three acquired entities, when control was obtained at the carrying amounts recognized by Fitness First Germany Holdings GmbH; - made no adjustments to reflect fair values, or recognized any new assets or liabilities at the date of the combination that would otherwise be done under the acquisition method; - recognized no additional goodwill as a result of the business combination under common control.
+- recognized the assets and liabilities of the three acquired entities when control was obtained at the carrying amounts recognized by Fitness First Germany Holdings GmbH; - made no adjustments to reflect fair values, nor recognized any new assets or liabilities at the date of the combination as would be done under the acquisition method; - recognized no additional goodwill as a result of the business combination under common control.
 The only goodwill that is recognized is any existing goodwill relating to either one of the combining parties.
-Any difference between the consideration transferred and the acquired net assets was recognized as capital reserve; - reflects the results of the three entities after obtaining control; - did not restate financial information for periods prior to the business combination under common control; - eliminated the effects of all transactions within the Group that occurred before the Company obtained control.
+Any difference between the consideration transferred and the acquired net assets was recognized as a capital reserve; - reflects the results of the three entities after obtaining control; - did not restate financial information for periods prior to the business combination under common control; - eliminated the effects of all transactions within the Group that occurred before the Company obtained control.

-As a result of the above-mentioned acquisition of three entities on 30 June 2019 respectively the following assets and liabilities were included in the consolidated financial statements of LifeFit Group MidCo GmbH as of 30 June 2019:
+As a result of the abovementioned acquisition of three entities on 30 June 2019, the following assets and liabilities were included in the consolidated financial statements of LifeFit Group MidCo GmbH as of 30 June 2019: